 |Not censored||Corruption flow due to no legality|

 DeFi is an improved version of CeFi, and talking about which of them is better, it solely depends on the user to decide which to use for more convenience.

 You can make money from DeFi by lending out your crypto-coins for interest.

 The future looks very bright for DeFi, as the world is going digital and as a result, world of finance is tilting towards DeFi gradually.

-It’s the fastest-growing sector of finance, and users earn a lot of interest from lending platforms.
+It’s a fastest-growing sector of finance, and users earn a lot of interest from lending.